Self-Guided, On-Campus Tour

 - Maintain physical distancing of 6’ when you see others approaching your group.
 Although most staff and faculty are working remotely and classes are on line this summer, some members of our Cardinal community may be on campus, and others in our community often utilize our campus as a great place for a walk or run.

 If you would like to explore the University of Louisville's campus from home or another off-campus location, please check out our Virtual Tour.
+And if you haven't already participated in an in-person or virtual campus visit, be sure to schedule one soon!
+It's the best way to learn about UofL and what awaits you as a Cardinal.

 Student Activities Center (SAC)